An Objective Improvement Approach to Solving Discounted Payoff Games: Introduction

-Similar to strategy improvement approaches, the new objective improvement approach turns the edges of a game into constraints (here called inequations), and minimises an objective function.
-However, while strategy improvement algorithms take only the edges in the strategy of one player (and all edges of the other player) into account and then finds the optimal response by solving the resulting one player game, objective improvement always takes all edges into account.
-The strategies under consideration then form a subset of the inequations, and the goal would be to make them sharp (i.e.\ as equations), which only works when both strategies are optimal.
+Similarly to strategy improvement approaches, the new objective improvement approach turns the edges of a game into constraints (here called inequations) and minimises an objective function.
+However, while strategy improvement algorithms take only the edges in the strategy of one player (and all edges of the other player) into account and then finds the optimal response by solving the resulting one-player game, objective improvement always takes all edges into account.
+The strategies under consideration then form a subset of the inequations, and the goal would be to make them \emph{sharp} (i.e., strict, tight, satisfied as equations), which only works when both strategies are optimal.
 When they are not, then there is some \emph{offset} for each of the inequations, and the objective is to reduce this offset in every improvement step.
 This treats the strategies of both players completely symmetrically.